EmanueleGhelfi/emanueleghelfi.github.io/blog/_posts/2020-03-06-attention-is-all-you-need.md

 ### Output Generation

 The output generation of LSTM and Transformer is very similar.
 Both generate token sequentially, and the current generated token is used to predict the next token.

+## Other Attention Applications

+### Self-Attention Generative Adversarial Networks

+Self-Attention Generative Adversarial Networks {$ cite Han18 %} employ the Self-Attention mechanism to use global information both in the generator and in the discriminator.
+GANs are usually based on convolutional building blocks, that

 Resources
 ---------